This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The Commission published a call for evidence on 2 May 2025.
 The call for evidence closed on 30 May 2025.

-Fourth Omnibus (Omnibus IV), including proposal on batteries and small mid-caps
+Omnibus IV, including proposal on batteries and small mid-caps

 The Commission published the Omnibus IV package on 21 May 2025.

-On 23 May 2025, the Commission launched a consultation on the part of the Omnibus IV package intended to delay the due diligence requirements under the Batteries Regulation.
+On 23 May 2025, the Commission launched a consultation on the part of the Omnibus IV package intended to delay the due diligence requirements under the Batteries Regulation ("Stop-the-Clock").
 The consultation closed on 23 July 2025.

-The “Stop the Clock” Regulation delaying the due diligence under the Sustainable Batteries Regulation was published in the Official Journal of the EU on 30 July 2025 and came into force on 31 July 2025.
+The “Stop the Clock” Regulation was published in the Official Journal of the EU on 30 July 2025 and came into force on 31 July 2025.

-On 24 September, the Council agreed its negotiating position on the SMC Proposal.
+On 24 September, the Council agreed its negotiating position on the SMC Regulation.
+Parliament adopted its negotiating position on 11 March 2026.

 The Omnibus IV includes (among other things) proposed changes to the Sustainable Batteries Regulation 2023 and the F-gas Regulation 2024, as well as measures aimed at a new category of small mid-cap companies (SMCs).